Bobby Witt Jr. Player Props: Royals vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 12th in the league.
+- The Rays pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Rays have a 3.54 team ERA that ranks second across all MLB pitching staffs.
+- The Rays' 3.57 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to surrender 75 home runs (one per game), the fifth-fewest in the league.
+- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (76 total, one per game).

-- His last time out was on Saturday against the San Diego Padres, when the left-hander tossed 6 2/3 innings, surrendering one earned run while allowing three hits.
+- His most recent appearance was on Saturday against the San Diego Padres, when the right-hander tossed six innings, surrendering two earned runs while allowing four hits.

+- The 29-year-old has amassed an ERA of 3.26, with 9 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.